-The proposed tsunami siren is a relatively modest structure in terms of footprint and mass, is non-habitable and only involves minimal earthworks to establish the building platform (approximately 3.5m3 over 6.5m2).
+The proposed tsunami siren is a relatively modest structure in terms of footprint and mass, is nonhabitable and only involves minimal earthworks to establish the building platform (approximately

+3.5m3 over 6.5m2).
 Following the preparation, a flat building platform, a pre-cast concrete foundation will be installed with the siren mast which the siren will be mounted to.
-While the infrastructure may at times be susceptible to coastal inundation in the future, the infrastructure itself is considered to be structurally resilient to the natural hazard risk for its 50-year life and purpose.
+The infrastructure is considered to be structurally resilient to the natural hazard risk for its 50-year life and purpose.